 - There doesn't have to be a setter.
 If the setter is omitted, this becomes a read-only variable.
-This is the computed variable equivalent of a let variable: attempting to assign to it is a compile error. - There must always be a getter!
+Attempting to assign to it is a compile error.
+A computed variable with no setter is the primary way to create a read-only variable in Swift. - There must always be a getter!
 However, if there is no setter, the word get and the curly braces that follow it can be omitted.
-This is a legal declaration of a readonly variable:
+Thus, this is a legal declaration of a read-only variable:

 '''

 var now : String {

 return Date().description

+}

 '''